Substra/substra-backend/charts/substra-backend/UPGRADE.md

 1. Set `hooks.deleteWorkerPvc.enabled` to the desired value.
 Note that delete hooks are triggered only when deploying with helm.
 2. Optional: set `celeryworker.replicaCount` value
 3. Optional: on multi node set up.
-Set up the way pods are scheduled across kubernetes nodes either with affinity or anti-affinity, see the [spread workers accross nodes](../../values/spread-workers.yaml) for the full configuration, or using `nodeSelector` and labelling.
+Set up the way pods are scheduled across kubernetes nodes either with affinity or anti-affinity, see the [spread workers across nodes](../../values/spread-workers.yaml) for the full configuration, or using `nodeSelector` and labelling.

 ## 10.0.0
 - Note that the kaniko cache volume is now configurable via `backend.kaniko.persistence` fields.